JvanKatwijk/SDRunoPlugin_navtex/README.md

 First of all, ensure that:

- * In the main control of SDRuno, the samplerate is set to 2000000, with a decimation of 32.

- * Selectin the widget for RX control AM (that will set the Audio output rate to the right value)
+ * Select the frequency 518KHz (selecting the plugin will set the frequence to that.

- * Select the frequency 518KHz

-If/when therre is a transmission, this shows on the main spectrum display
+If/when there is a transmission, this shows on the main spectrum display

 Now please realize that the signal is a PSK signal with a shift (difference b etwen mark and space) of only 170 Hz, 170 Hz on a display with a width of 62.5KHz is hard to identify.
 Happily enough, the tuning of the SDRplays (at least the versions I have) is precise!

-Nevertheless, it is recommended to enlarge the auxiliary spectrum display - as shown in the picture - and ensure that the signal is centered around zero.

 SWith the default settings on the plugin, data will be shown, but in absence of the signal, probably garbage.